 My mother is the strongest woman I know.

 She did all household chores and ran the house like clockwork.
-My mother ensured my father, sister and I had fresh supplies of clothes everyday, rain or shine.
-She was a splendid cook too.
+My mother ensured my father, sister, and I had fresh supplies of clothes everyday, rain or shine.
+She was a splendid cook, and a strict disciplinarian.
+Things got done.

-Throughout the years, she taught us to do certain things.
+Throughout the years, she taught my sister and I to do specific things.
 Sometimes, she instructed us.
 Other times, she would nag.
 “Don’t do that”, she would say.
 And I would do just that, to her dismay.

 Still, she had a reason for every action.
 My mother dispensed practical tips for life and I practised them till today.
-It was a motherly kind of wisdom honed without any tutorial, guide or rulebook.
+It was a motherly kind of wisdom honed without any tutorial, guide, or rulebook.
 Afterall, she belonged to a generation who believed that hard work was everything.
-If she could do something herself, you bet that she would.
+If she could build a house herself, she would.

 In those days, knowledge was passed on from one person to another.
 And as best as I can remember, these were her lessons: